henryleestudio/supermarket-express-list/README.md

 # Grocery log
-An efficient way to keep track of what groceries to purchase.
+Keep track of what groceries to purchase.
+Simply and efficiently.